nesherson/Basic-Responsive-Blog/README.md

 ### Installing

-Clone project with git or download ZIP file, and then run index.html
+Clone project with git bash or download ZIP file, and then run index.html

 ## Acknowledgments